 - L. Donated Services and Materials A substantial number of unpaid volunteers have donated a significant amount of time to the Organization's program services and fundraising campaigns.
-However, these services are not reflected in the consolidated financial statements since the services did not require specialized skills. - M. Functional Allocation of Expenses The cost of providing various programs and supporting services has been summarized on a functional basis in the consolidated statements of activities and changes in net assets.
+However, these services are not reflected in the consolidated financial statements since the services did not require specialized skills. - M. Functional Allocation of Expenses The cost of providing various programs and supporting services has been summarized on a functional basis in the consolidated statements of activities.
 Certain categories of expense are attributable to one or more program or supporting functions of the Organization.
-Those expenses include some wages and benefits which are allocated based on estimates of time and effort and some general and administrative costs which are allocated based on program size. - N. Change in Accounting Principle On August 18, 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-14, Not-for-Profit Entities (Topic 958) Presentation of Financial Statements of Not-for-Profit Entities.
-The update addresses the complexity and understandability of net asset classification, deficiencies in information about liquidity and availability of resources, and the lack of consistency in the type of information provided about expenses and investment return.
-The Organization adopted the provisions of this new standard during the year ended December 31, 2018 and adjusted the presentation in these consolidated financial statements accordingly.
+Those expenses include some wages and benefits which are allocated based on estimates of time and effort and some general and administrative costs which are allocated based on program size. - N. Subsequent Events Subsequent events have been evaluated through February 26, 2021, which is the date the consolidated financial statements were available to be issued.